Opiliones: Behavior

-Antipredator defenses
+Antipredator defences

 Predators of harvestmen include a variety of animals, including some mammals, amphibians, and other arachnids like spiders and scorpions.
-Opiliones display a variety of primary and secondary defenses against predation, ranging from morphological traits such as body armor to behavioral responses to chemical secretions.
-Some of these defenses have been attributed and restricted to specific groups of harvestmen.
+Opiliones display a variety of primary and secondary defences against predation, ranging from morphological traits such as body armour to behavioral responses to chemical secretions.
+Some of these defences have been attributed and restricted to specific groups of harvestmen.

-Primary defenses
+Primary defences

-Primary defenses help the harvestmen avoid encountering a potential predator, and include crypsis, aposematism, and mimicry.
+Primary defences help the harvestmen avoid encountering a potential predator and include crypsis, aposematism, and mimicry.

 Crypsis

-Particular patterns or color markings on harvestmen's bodies can reduce detection by disrupting the animals' outlines or providing camouflage.
+Particular patterns or colour markings on harvestmen's bodies can reduce detection by disrupting the animals' outlines or providing camouflage.
 Markings on legs can cause an interruption of the leg outline and loss of leg proportion recognition.
-Darker colorations and patterns function as camouflage when they remain motionless.
-Within the genus Leiobunum are multiple species with cryptic coloration that changes over ontogeny to match the microhabitat used at each life stage.
+Darker colourations and patterns function as camouflage when they remain motionless.
+Within the genus Leiobunum are multiple species with cryptic colouration that changes over ontogeny to match the microhabitat used at each life stage.
 Many species have also been able to camouflage their bodies by covering with secretions and debris from the leaf litter found in their environments.
 Some hard-bodied harvestmen have epizoic cyanobacteria and liverworts growing on their bodies that suggest potential benefits for camouflage against large backgrounds to avoid detection by diurnal predators.

 Aposematism and mimicry

-Some harvestmen have elaborate and brightly colored patterns or appendages which contrast with the body coloration, potentially serving as an aposematic warning to potential predators.
+Some harvestmen have elaborate and brightly coloured patterns or appendages which contrast with the body colouration, potentially serving as an aposematic warning to potential predators.
 This mechanism is thought to be commonly used during daylight, when they could be easily seen by any predators.

-Other harvestmen may exhibit mimicry to resemble other species’ appearances.
+Other harvestmen may exhibit mimicry to resemble other species' appearances.
 Some Gonyleptidae individuals that produce translucid secretions have orange markings on their carapaces.
-This may have an aposematic role by mimicking the coloration of glandular emissions of two other quinone-producing species.
+This may have an aposematic role by mimicking the colouration of glandular emissions of two other quinone-producing species.
 Mimicry (Müllerian mimicry) occurring between Brazilian harvestmen that resemble others could be explained by convergent evolution.

-Secondary defenses
+Secondary defences

-Secondary defenses allow for harvestmen to escape and survive from a predator after direct or indirect contact, including thanatosis, freezing, bobbing, autotomy, fleeing, stridulation, retaliation, and chemical secretions.
+Secondary defences allow for harvestmen to escape and survive from a predator after direct or indirect contact, including thanatosis, freezing, bobbing, autotomy, fleeing, stridulation, retaliation and chemical secretions.

 Thanatosis

 Some animals respond to attacks by simulating an apparent death to avoid either detection or further attacks.
-Arachnids such as spiders practice this mechanism when threatened or even to avoid being eaten by female spiders after mating.
-Thanatosis is used as a second line of defense when detected by a potential predator and is commonly observed within the Dyspnoi and Laniatores suborders, with individuals becoming rigid with legs either retracted or stretched.
+Arachnids such as spiders practise this mechanism when threatened or even to avoid being eaten by female spiders after mating.
+Thanatosis is used as a second line of defence when detected by a potential predator and is commonly observed within the Dyspnoi and Laniatores suborders, with individuals becoming rigid with legs either retracted or stretched.